 Just as inflation nibbles away at the spending power of cash, it also can nibble away at the spending power of credit cards.
 However, credit cards with robust rewards, bonuses and benefits can help you fight inflation.
 This is especially true for new credit cards.

 Credit card rewards such as cash back or points can save you money on your everyday spending.
 On top of that, the sign-up bonus you receive when opening a new rewards card can help cushion the blow of rising prices, especially if you’re planning a large purchase.
 Some credit cards also supply perks and benefits that can save you yet more out-of-pocket costs — for example, when you travel.

 Of course, you can squeeze even more out of credit card rewards if you pay off your full balance every month.
 By doing so, you can avoid interest charges that drain value from credit card rewards.

 What to consider when picking a credit card

 If you’re considering credit cards that deliver inflation-fighting rewards, don’t randomly pick a card.
 Instead, examine your spending over the past few months so you can find a card that rewards your everyday expenses.

 For instance, you may benefit from a credit card that provides an attractive amount of cash back on grocery purchases.
 Or maybe you’re traveling a lot now and would find an airline or hotel credit card more rewarding.

 Also, remember not to overlook the APR that the card issuer will charge outside the intro period.
-Choosing a card with a relatively low APR could save some serious dough when it comes to long-term interest charges.
+Choosing a card with a relatively low variable APR could save you some serious dough when it comes to long-term interest charges.